-Like any insurance, travel insurance is a complex product with a lot of fine print.
-To add to the complexity, some coverages and features of Generali's travel insurance plans include time sensitive factors that are important to understand in order to get the most out of what you pay for.
-At Generali, we try to make that fine print easy to understand.
+Some coverages and features of our travel insurance plans include time sensitive factors that are important to understand in order to get the most out of what you pay for.
+At Generali, we try to make our plans easy to understand.

-In this post, we break down when is the best time to purchase a plan and when can you buy travel insurance, including details on when you should buy in order to qualify for coverage for pre-existing medical conditions and Trip Cancellation for Any Reason.
+In this post, we break down the best time to buy travel insurance and when it's possible to get a plan, including last minute travel insurance and details on when you should buy in order to qualify for coverage for pre-existing medical conditions and Trip Cancellation for Any Reason.

 When is the best time to buy travel insurance?

 We suggest you buy a travel insurance plan when you make your first trip payment, like airfare or a cruise.
-That way you have a long coverage period in case you need to cancel your trip.
+That way you maximize your coverage period in case you need to cancel your trip.
 Later on, you can add coverage to the same plan for your hotel, tours and other pre-paid, non-refundable trip costs.
-It’s best to contact us to add coverage soon after you make new trip payments to be sure you have coverage for your full trip cost.
+It’s best to contact us to add coverage as soon as possible after you make new trip payments to be sure you have coverage for your full trip cost.

 “The financially prudent thing to do is to buy insurance when you have money at risk.
 If you buy nonrefundable airfare, which most of us do, your money is at risk right away,” said Bob Chambers, vice president of operations at Generali Global Assistance.
 “For cruises and tours, it may not be an issue until cancellation penalties start to kick in.
 That could be at six months prior to departure.”

 When can you buy travel insurance?